Brough of Birsay: Earliest settlement of Christians and Picts

-Norse settlement and St Peters chapel
+Norse settlement and St Peter's chapel

 The extensive remains of an excavated Norse settlement and church overlay the earlier Pictish settlement.
 Before Kirkwall became the centre of power in the 12th century, Birsay was the seat of the rulers of Orkney.

-According to the Orkneyinga saga the main residence of Jarl Thorfinn the Mighty (1014–1065) was located in Birsay.
-At this time the first Bishop of Orkney was appointed and his cathedral, known as "Christchurch," which later housed the remains of Saint Magnus, probably on the site of the present day Saint Magnus Kirk, nearby on the Mainland.
+According to the Orkneyinga saga the main residence of the Earl of Orkney, Thorfinn the Mighty (1014–1065), was located in Birsay.
+At this time the first Bishop of Orkney was appointed and his cathedral, known as "Christchurch," which later housed the remains of St Magnus, probably on the site of the present day St Magnus Kirk, nearby on the Mainland.
 It was once thought that Earl/Jarl Thorfinn's hall could have been located on the brough but it is today thought to have been nearby on the Mainland.

 Today, many of the remains of the settlement are visible.
 The most significant being the remains of a fine, though small Romanesque church.
-This dates back to the 12th century and was dedicated to St. Peter.
+This dates back to the 12th century and was dedicated to St Peter.
 The church has a semi-circular apse and there are the remains of stone benches for the congregation lining the walls.
 The red sandstone altar was reconstructed in the 1930s.
 An enclosure wall surrounding the kirk separated the graveyard from the houses beyond.

 The church has an interesting shape; probably with a square tower at one end, and a semi-circular apse at the other.
 There is some evidence of an earlier, possibly Pictish church on the same site.
 The church was a place of pilgrimage until the Middle Ages.
 The remains of adjoining buildings round three sides of an open court suggest that it may once have been a small monastery (though there is no documentation for such a foundation).

 There were also a number of Norse dwellings, some of them of considerable size indicating substantial wealth.
-They included long houses, featuring both heating and drainage systems and some indications that saunas were present.
+They included longhouses, featuring both heating and drainage systems and some indications that saunas were present.
 Although not all the houses were likely in use at the same time, there was a significant community living here.
 The site, and particularly the objects found there, have been central to debates about the nature of Pictish-Norse relations in Northern Scotland.

 The site is in the care of Historic Environment Scotland.

 Lighthouse

-The unmanned Brough of Birsay Lighthouse lighthouse is on the Brough.
+The unmanned Brough of Birsay Lighthouse is on the Brough.